 During the first year of graduate study, assistants are usually assigned to assist regular faculty members.
 By participating in the teaching process, you will get some of background you need when you start teaching your own class.
-Responsibilities may include grading exams and assignments (under the professor's guidance), and holding office hours (some of this may be done electronically for online courses).
+Responsibilities may include grading exams and assignments (under the professor's guidance), and holding office hours (some of this may be done virtually for online courses).
 Assistants may also be expected to attend the classes they are assigned to.
-Teaching assistant's duties should not exceed 20 hours per week.
+Graduate assistant's duties should not exceed 20 hours per week.
+Some students will be assigned as Digital Assistants (DA) for online classes.
+In that capacity, they may not teach nor grade assignments.

 Once Ph.D. students pass their core courses, they may be assigned the responsibility of teaching an introductory class.
-Advanced teaching assistants, who have satisfied their field paper requirement, may be assigned to teach a more advanced class.
+Advanced teaching assistants, who have satisfied their third-year paper requirement and were granted an MA, may be assigned to teach a more advanced class.